28 Fun Things To Do in Cozumel, Mexico

 • Mr Taco – another amazing local spot.
 Does not have beer.

-• El Sazón Del Camarón – the best shrimp tacos.
+• El Sazón Del Camarón – best shrimp tacos.
 Closes early afternoon, so plan for lunch there.

 • Arabian Tacos – small, unassuming place serving not only great tacos, but also Lebanese food.
 Plenty of options if you are vegetarian.

-• Los Seras – another place, that’s always packed with locals, both dining in and getting take out.
+• Los Seras – another place, that’s always packed with locals, both dining in and getting takeout.
 Great pizzas as well.

 Best local restaurants in Cozumel